nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

   shared_filesystem: 200Gi
 ```

-If using the "cephfs" storage type.
-The block storage backing all ceph storage will be provisioned using a kubernetes storage class.
-The default storage class will be used unless specified.
-Premium storage can be used on some cloud providers to back ceph storage for improved performance.
-The storage class name can be specified in the yaml file.
-Be aware that premium storage is not accessible on all node types on some cloud providers.
+When using the `cephfs` storage type option, the block storage underlying all Ceph storage will be provisioned through the same Kubernetes storage class.
+By default, Kubernetes will use the default storage class unless a specific one is provided.
+For enhanced performance, some cloud providers offer premium storage class options.

+You can specify the desired storage class under `storage.ceph` section in the configuration file.
+Below are examples of potential storage class values for various cloud providers:

 <Tabs>
   <TabItem label="AWS" value="AWS" default="true">